devdbrandy/coverage-slackify/README.md

 ## 📄 License

-Coverage-Slackify is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.